Severstal

 Severstal (Северсталь) is a Russian company mainly operating in the steel and mining industry, headquartered in Cherepovets.
 Severstal is listed on the Moscow Exchange and LSE and is the largest steel company in Russia.
 The company is majority-owned and controlled by billionaire Alexey Mordashov.

 Severstal owns major industrial facilities in Russia, Ukraine, Kazakhstan, France, and Italy, as well as in several African countries.
 The company also has mining assets, thus securing its supply of raw materials.

 Severstal also owns Severstal Cherepovets, a professional ice hockey club which plays in the Kontinental Hockey League and Severstal Air Company, an airline operating mainly from Vnukovo International Airport and Cherepovets Airport.

 Severstal has been ranked as among the 16th best of 92 oil, gas, and mining companies on indigenous rights and resource extraction in the Arctic.
 It's ranked 37 among the largest steel makers.
 In 2021, Severstal was ranked no. 27 out of 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle in the Arctic Environmental Responsibility Index (AERI).
+In 2021, the company's revenue amounted to 770 billion rubles.

 History

 1930s–1993: formation and transformation

-During the early 1930s, deposits of iron ore were discovered on the Kola Peninsula and, at about the same time large quantities of coal were discovered in the area of Pechora.
+During the early 1930s, deposits of iron ore were discovered on the Kola Peninsula and, at about the same time large quantities of coal were found in the area of Pechora.
 These two factors made it possible to establish a viable steel industry in the northwest of Russia.

 In 1940, the Government of the Soviet Union published a resolution "On The Organisation of Steel Making in the North-West of the USSR", which created a steel mill in Cherepovets, a city accessible by both the Leningrad-Ekaterinburg railway and by the Volga–Baltic Waterway.

 In 1947, the construction of Cherepovets Steel Mill was completed.

 Facility construction accelerated after the end of World War II, and at 3:25 PM on 24 August 1955, the Cherepovets steel mill was put into operation.
 Development continued in the following decades, making Cherepovets a major centre of steel production in the Soviet Union.

 On 24 September 1993, a decree by the President of Russia, Boris Yeltsin, transformed the state-owned Cherepovets Iron and Steel Complex into the Severstal open joint-stock company.